-For example, according to the U.S. Bureau of Labor Statistics (BLS), a substance abuse, behavioral disorder or other mental health counselor in 2016 earned a median income of approximately $42,000 per year.
-The top 10 percent of highest earning counselors made more than $70,100.
+For example, according to the U.S. Bureau of Labor Statistics (BLS), a substance abuse, behavioral disorder or another mental health counselor in 2016 earned a median income of approximately $42,000 per year.
+The top 10 percent of highest-earning counselors made more than $70,100.

 The BLS looked deeper into this profession, outlining a few specialties and their earning potential.
 Counselors who worked in government earned a median income of $50,840 while those in state, local and private hospitals earned around $46,000.
 Counselors employed by nursing and residential care facilities earned the least, according to the BLS, with a median income of almost $37,000.

 Compensation levels for psychotherapists were similar to those of counselors, according to 2016 BLS reports.
 Median earners as of May 2016 who focused on marriage and family therapy earned approximately $49,000 annually.
 That said, the highest-paid 10 percent of marriage and family therapists earned more than $81,960.